webbeetechnologies/bamboo-atoms/COMPONENTS.md

-# Bamboo Shoots - Components
+# Bamboo Atoms - Components
 You want to write memoized components that are themable out of the box.

 Wrap an existing react-native component to enable theming.